-The timing of the court order suggests that the IRS waited until the 10 year collection statute was about to expire.
-If the IRS did not act to reduce the tax lien to judgment, the IRS may have been forever barred from collecting the unpaid taxes.
+The timing of the court order suggests that the IRS waited until the 10-year collection statute was about to expire.
+If the IRS did not act to reduce the tax lien to judgment, the IRS may have been forever barred from collecting unpaid taxes.

 The Sales Process

 That Ms. Leroy agreed to the entry of the foreclosure order suggests that she initially challenged the IRS collection efforts and it wasn’t until the last minute that she agreed to the order.

 As noted in the order, a foreclosure order allows the IRS’s Property Appraisal and Liquidation Specialist representative to value, list, and auction off the property.
 It also requires Ms. Leroy to continue to pay the insurance and property taxes for the property until it is sold.

 The IRS is able to set the sales value for the property.
 If the auction does not produce an acceptable bid, the IRS can reduce the value.